robert-solomon12/Data_Analysis_Visualization_Superstore_Sales/README.md

 ## Power BI: Used for creating interactive dashboards and visualizations.
 - SQL: Employed for data extraction and manipulation.
-- Python (pandas): Utilized for data cleaning and preprocessing.
+- R: Utilized for data cleaning and preprocessing.
 - Excel: Assisted in initial data exploration and verification.

 # Data Source
 The dataset used in this project is derived from a fictional retail store, providing a rich mix of data fields including: